NavisOnAir/NavisOnAir/README.md

 ### My Person
-I'm a german student learning coding mainly in Python and Java.
-You should not expect clean code.
+I'm a german student.
+This GitHub repository presents a few of my projects listed below.

 ### Projects
 There is no garentee that the code is working properly but you are free to test it at your own risk.